murasaki718/CKA-practice-exercises/cluster-architecture-installation-configuration.md

 <details><summary>Solution</summary>
 <p>

-When only having only one control plane node in your cluster, you cannot upgrade the OS system (with reboot) without losing temporary access to your cluster.
+When we only have one control plane node in your cluster, you cannot upgrade the OS system (with reboot) without losing temporary access to your cluster.

 Here we will upgrade our worker nodes: